Special offer

 Pros of tuition reimbursement

-• Attract more candidates: Many candidates will choose a company over its competitors if it offers valuable perks, like tuition reimbursement, which help them grow and advance in their careers.
+• Attract more candidates: Many candidates will choose a company over its competitors if it offers valuable perks, like tuition reimbursement, which can help them grow and advance in their careers.

-• Earn a tax break:Covering your employee’s tuition provides a tax break of up to $5,250 annually per employee for your company.
-The employee also gets a federal tax break up to the same amount.
+• Earn a potential tax break: Covering your employee’s tuition may provide a tax break per employee for your company, according to the IRS.
+The employee also receives a federal tax break up to the same amount.

 Cons of employer tuition reimbursement